+Before knowing about a Petrol Engine, let's first understand; what is an engine.
+This is common for both petrol and diesel engines alike.
 An engine is a power generating machine which converts potential energy of the fuel into heat energy and then into motion.
 It produces power and also runs on its own power.
 The engine's power is generated by burning the fuel in a self-regulated and controlled ‘Combustion’ process.
 The combustion process involves many sub-processes; which burn the fuel efficiently to effect the smooth running of the engine.

 These processes include:

-- Suction of air (also known as breathing or aspiration)
+- Suction of air (also known as breathing or aspiration).

-- Mixing of the fuel with air after breaking the liquid fuel into highly atomised / mist form
+- Mixing of the fuel with air after breaking the liquid fuel into highly atomised / mist form.

-- Igniting the air-fuel mixture either with a spark (petrol engine) or by self-ignition after raising the temperature of the air by compressing it (diesel engine)
+- Igniting the air-fuel mixture either with a spark (petrol engine) or by self-ignition after raising the temperature of the air by compressing it (diesel engine).

-- Burning of highly atomised fuel particles; which results in releasing / ejection of heat energy.
+- Burning of highly atomised fuel particles which results in releasing / ejection of heat energy.

 How an Engine Works?

-Operation / Working Principle:
+Operation / Working Principle of Engine: